mautic/user-documentation/docs/contacts/manage_contacts.rst

 Mautic merges all actions to the Contact with the same cookie or creates a new cookie if it knows the unique cookie.

-If a Contact sends a Form with an Email address, it will merge the submission with the Contact having the same Email address.
+If a Contact sends a Form with an Email address, it merges the submission with the Contact having the same Email address.
 Even if the IP address or the cookie matches another Contact.

 So, Mautic takes care of duplicate Contacts created by the event tracking.
 You can, however, still create a duplicate Contact via the Mautic administration.
 As of Mautic 2.1.0, you will be notified if there is already a Contact with the same unique identifier.